saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 d.
 The type of AKS upgrade (manual/automated), upgrade frequency and duration of the upgrades should always be considered for better planning. <br /><br />
 e.
 Sufficient time should be planned for the check on upgrade pre-requisites and a sufficient buffer should be planned for fixing the breaking changes - if any. <br /><br />

-To facilitate better planning related to AKS upgrades, a sample upgrade plan can be created basis the reference template attached in the form of **AKS_Cluster_Upgrade_Plan.xlsx**.
-Below is the screenshot of the same: <br /><br />
+To facilitate better planning related to AKS upgrades, a sample upgrade plan can be created basis the reference template - below is the screenshot of the same: <br /><br />
 ![AKS Cluster Upgrade Plan](/images/AKS_Cluster_Upgrade_Plan.png) <br />

 ## Execute the Upgrade